CDCgov/ixa/docs/book/src/first_model/people.md

    trace!("Initializing people");

    for _ in 0..1000 {
-      let _: PersonId = context.add_entity(()).expect("failed to add person");
+      let _: PersonId = context.add_entity(all!(Person)).expect("failed to add person");
    }
 }
 ```

-The `context.add_entity()` method call might look a little odd, because we are
+The `context.add_entity(all!(Person))` call uses the `all!` macro to specify
-not giving `context` any data to insert, but that is because our one and only
+that we're creating a `Person` entity.
+Since our one and only `Property` was
-`Property` was defined to have a default value of `InfectionStatus::S`
+defined to have a default value of `InfectionStatus::S` (susceptible), we don't
-(susceptible)—so `context.add_entity()` doesn't need any information to create a
+need to provide any property values—just the entity type.
+Another odd thing is
-new person.
-Another odd thing is the `.expect("failed to add person")` method
+the `.expect("failed to add person")` method call.
+In more complicated scenarios
-call.
-In more complicated scenarios adding a person can fail.
-We could intercept
+adding a person can fail.
+We could intercept that failure if we wanted, but in
-that failure if we wanted, but in this simple case we will just let the program
+this simple case we will just let the program crash with a message about the
-crash with a message about the reason: "failed to add person".
+reason: "failed to add person".

 Finally, the `Context::add_entity` method returns an entity ID wrapped in a
 `Result`, which the `expect` method unwraps.
 We can use this ID if we need to